lorenzo-rovigatti/comp_bio_notes/quantum.md

 \hat{H} = \frac{\hat p^2}{2m} + V(\vec{r}) = -\frac{\hbar^2}{2m} \nabla^2 + V(\vec{r})
 $$ (eq:hamiltonian)

-where $\hbar \equiv h / 2 \pi$ is the reduced Planck constant, $m$ is the mass of the particle, $\hat p =  -i\hbar \nabla$ is the particle's momentum, $\nabla^2$ is the Laplacian operator, representing the kinetic energy contribution, and $V(\vec{r})$ is the potential energy as a function of position.
+where $m$ is the mass of the particle, $\hat p =  -i\hbar \nabla$ is the particle's momentum, $\nabla^2$ is the Laplacian operator, representing the kinetic energy contribution, and $V(\vec{r})$ is the potential energy as a function of position.
 For a system of multiple particles, the Hamiltonian becomes more complex, accounting for the kinetic and potential energies of all particles as well as their interactions.

 Given a Hamiltonian, the fundamental equation that determines how the wavefunction of a system evolves over time is the time-dependent Schrödinger equation: